 The international semis-finals and Final oral arguments will be by video.
 Distinguished IISL Members will judge the semis and we anticipate ICJ judges will judge the Final.
-The 31 July 2020 deadline for Submission of written memorials for the world finals remains firm.
+The 31 July 2020 deadline for Submission of written memorials for the world finals has been extended to August 7, 2020.
 Thereafter, the memorials of the Regional winning teams will be graded by distinguished scholars and the teams will be seeded for the semi-final arguments.
 Oral argument schedules will be arranged taking into account the schedules of the teams and judges.
 All of the usual awards (Best Team, Best Memorial, etc.) will be made.

 Due to the public health situation world-wide, all Regional competitions have made changes to schedules and processes.
 It is important to check frequently the information on the website for your Regional competition.

 Since its inception by the International Institute of Space Law (IISL) in 1992, the Manfred Lachs Space Law Moot Court Competition has grown to cover five world regions: North America, Latin America, Europe, Asia Pacific and Africa.
 More than 60 teams participate yearly in this competition.
 Registered teams get exclusive on-line access to papers of the IISL’s Colloquium Proceedings from 2005.
 Also many useful and interesting documents are freely accessible through the resources page of this website.

 Regional winners receive financial support to attend the World Finals.
 The IISL’s Lachs competition is particularly distinguished by the tradition of judges of the International Court of Justice presiding over and judging the World Final.
 The World Finals competition takes place within the framework of the IISL’s annual Colloquium, which is a contained event in the International Astronautical Congress held on a different continent each year.
 The Lachs competition offers an unparalleled learning experience to all teams at all levels in a fair and cordial environment.